How to write a business case study that wins clients 13 February 2026

 Improvements

-Linked to the above, focus on the difference your business made to the customer.
-Again, what was their starting point and how did you get them from that to a better result?
-What specifically have you improved for the client?
-Was it financial, emotional, logistical or something else?
+Linked to the point above, focus on the difference your business made to the customer.
+Again, what was their starting point and how did you get them from there to where they are now?
+What specific steps forward have you enabled your client to achieve?
+Were they financial, emotional, practical or something else?
 Draw out all possible types of improvements.
-These are likely to be interconnected, so an improvement to process will be likely to lead to an advance in efficiency, with financial steps forward.
-Make sure you uncover all the ways your relationship with the client has changed their lives.
+These are likely to be interconnected, so an improvement to process will be likely to lead to an advance in efficiency.
+Make sure you uncover all the ways in which your relationship with the client has changed their lives.

 Business messaging